 The last time my family moved from one state to another, I had to do a big purge of the kitchen and my old slow-cooker didn’t come along.

-Nothing beats the convenience of an electric slow cooker, but I was surprised at how easily this Calphalon Precision Control™ Slow Cooker won me over.
+Nothing beats the convenience of an electric slow cooker, but I was surprised at how easily my newest one a Calphalon Precision Control™ Slow Cooker won me over.

 First of all, because a slow cooker basically takes up prime real estate on the kitchen counter, it’s important that it looks good, don’t you agree?